Communal dancefloor energy at one of

 What kind of security and first aid will be present?

-There is a first aid station permanently present on-site, clearly marked on the festival terrain and map.
+first aid station is permanently located on-site, clearly marked on the festival terrain and map.

 We also have a Healing Zone near the festival entrance.
-This area is designated for people who have encountered harassment of any kind and who need a break.
+This area is designated for individuals who have experienced harassment of any kind and require a break.
 Please do not come and take a look if that's not the case.
-We have a dedicated team of trained and approachable volunteers (called the Angels of Paradise) who are walking around the site in recognizable pink vests.
-If you deal with harassment (or if you see someone does), please approach these volunteers.
+We have a dedicated team of trained and approachable volunteers (called the Angels of Paradise) who are walking around the site in recognisable pink vests.
+If you are experiencing harassment (or if you witness someone else doing it), please approach these volunteers.

-Please be aware that these people and our first aid workers are responsible for your and others' safety, so it’s highly recommended that you follow their instructions carefully.
+Please be aware that these individuals and our first aid workers are responsible for your safety and the safety of others, so it’s highly recommended that you follow their instructions carefully.

 Additionally, a trained security team is also permanently present on and around the festival.